OpenEnergyDashboard/DesignDocs/testing/testing.md

 - A2 should be the slope for the conversion from the meter unit to the graphing unit.
 It is given in the expected table above as "slope".
 - B2 should be the intercept for the conversion from the meter unit to the graphing unit.
 It is normally 0 (temperature is an exception).
 It is given in the expected table above as "intercept".
 - C2 should be the time in minutes between readings returned by the DB.
 It is given in the table above as "min/reading".
 The most common are 60 for hourly and 1440 for daily readings.
+- D2 is true if the meter is a quantity (kWh, liters, C02, ...) and false if not, e.g., flow or raw (kW, Fahrenheit, ...).
+When you click on the cell you get a dropdown menu to choose one of these two choices.

 After setting the values and creating the values in the three needed columns (A, B, C) you can create a CSV for testing usage by: